 It’s taken me over a year to finally begin reading it.
 I kept putting the book down because I couldn’t commit to doing the exercises, which involve tuning into your physical responses to memories and stories of racialized trauma, particularly those enacted by violent white bodies.

 As a survivor of trauma by an aggressive white body, I feel sick sometimes when I read Menakem’s instructions to pursue additional means of subjecting myself to it, even if only through my imagination.
 I’m already haunted.

 Another thing that makes Menakem’s book difficult for me is the assumption that I know who my ancestors were, based on the color of my skin.
 I have some names on my mother’s side, and some recent DNA clues to my paternity, and yes I can summon them in my imagination.
-But I’m also triggered by the process of diving into that abyss of unknowing, as well as by the gynecological impossibility of his otherwise uplifting promise: that by healing my epigenetic trauma I can pass on my emotional health and healthy genes to later generations.
+But I’m also triggered by the process of diving into that abyss of unknowing, as well as by the gynecological impossibility of Menaken’s otherwise uplifting promise: that by healing my epigenetic trauma I can pass on my emotional health and healthy genes to later generations.

 I think it’s important for me to document that I’m carrying those things with me into his process of somatic healing.
 Because my body is responding with anxiety to many of the prompts, but not always for the reasons assumed, making it hard to parse the experience–and re-traumatizing me in ways that don’t seem important enough, in the grand scheme of things, to make me stop and yet still do matter, at least to me personally.

 So today I lit a candle and did pranayama and then the exercise on page 53, inviting the presence of an ancestor (he suggests imagining someone at least as distant as a great-grandparent) and observing my body’s response to that imagined encounter.